 If you are a restaurant and are offering food delivery as part of your services, there are significant risks that go along with the rewards of increased revenue and client counts that delivery can bring.
-Thankfully, those risks can be managed with the proper insurance program that ensures your business doesn’t encounter an unexpected, uncovered, and likely expensive claim.
+Thankfully, those risks can be managed with the commercial auto insurance that ensures your business doesn’t encounter an unexpected, uncovered, and likely expensive claim.

 Its important to know that if there is an accident during delivery, someone is injured, or property damage occurs to another vehicle or other property, your Restaurant is liable for that injury or damage.
 Commercial auto claims are both expensive – they cost businesses $70,000 on average and frequent, the annual accident rate for commercial fleets is around 20%